rob-brown/amo_system/apps/tournament_runner/README.md

 See the [Challonge API documentation](https://api.challonge.com/v1) for instructions to get your own Challonge API key.
 Keep your API key secret and don't publish it.

+## USB Capture Card

+See the [Vision library](../vision/README.md) for details about supported USB capture cards.

 ## Tournament Runner Installation

 You probably have `curl` and `cron` already installed.
 If you don't have them